365id-AB/idverification-android/README.md

     _365iDResult.StatusType.ClientException -> {
         // This is returned if the SDK encountered an internal error.
 Report such
         // issues to 365id as bugs!
-        // We may get a unique message if a client exception happens containing
+        // We may get a unique message if a client exception happens containing the
-        // the specific issue.
+        // specific issue.
 Include it in a bug report. val usermessage = it.userMessage
         print("Client has thrown an exception")
     }

     _365iDResult.StatusType.ServerException -> {
-        // This is returned if there was an issue talking to 365id Cloud
+        // This is returned if there was an issue talking to 365id Cloud services.
-        // services.
-Could be a connectivity issue. val usermessage = it.userMessage
+        // Could be a connectivity issue.
+        val usermessage = it.userMessage
-        // We may get a unique message from the 365id cloud services when
+        // We may get a unique message from the 365id cloud services when this
-        // this happens, containing a textual description of the backend
+        // happens, containing a textual description of the backend issue.
+It may
-        // issue.
-It may be a temporary server connection issue, or a bug
-        // in our backend.
-        print("Server has thrown an exception")
+        // be a temporary server connection issue, or a bug in our backend. print("Server has thrown an exception")
     }